 My ride thus far may seem like an uneventful and seamless but I went through quite a few rough patches and I always remembered the saying – If it were not for the rocks, the stream would have no song and also – Ships are safer in the harbor but they are not meant for the purpose.

-In comparison to the present times, my salary was not that high especially after 9/11 attacks in the US which changed the game altogether.
-Airlines turned out to be a good place for its vendors and not its employee.
+In comparison to the present times, my salary was not that high especially after the 9/11 attacks in the US which changed the game altogether.
+Airlines turned out to be a good place for its vendors and not its employees.

 However, I am thankful to some of my habits which helped me reach where I am today.